Photos: Braves hit four homers, rout Rays

 1 /

-Atlanta Braves outfielder Adam Duvall (14) cools down in the dugout during the second inning at Truist Park on Saturday, June 15, 2024 in Atlanta.
-The Braves won 9-2.
+Atlanta Braves third baseman Austin Riley (27) hits a three-run home run during the seventh inning at Truist Park on Saturday, June 15, 2024 in Atlanta.
+The Atlanta Braves won 9-2 over the Tampa Bay Rays.
 (Hyosub Shin / AJC)

 Cookie Settings